|

 CO2 sinks - Soil

-During this decomposition some of the carbon in soil detritus is respired by the decomposing organisms (often fungi and bacteria), with the carbon being returned to the atmosphere as carbon ... from soils.
-Farming practices such as 'no-till', whereby agricultural land is used without the soil disturbance and carbon loss which comes with ploughing, are becoming more widespread and land-use ...
+During this decomposition some of the carbon in soil detritus is respired by the decomposing organisms (often fungi and bacteria), with the carbon being returned to the atmosphere as carbon dioxide.
+The rest of the detritus carbon can be converted into 'modified soil carbon' which decomposes ...

 www.ghgonline.org